 Media sanitization is a core competency for IT organizations in the context of data privacy, data security, and regulatory compliance.
 Growing concerns about data privacy along with media proliferation has turned data sanitization into a critical business need.

 There are various information destruction standards today - each with specific methods and guidelines - to serve the media sanitization needs.
 For instance, NIST Special Publication 800-88 –laid down under the Federal Information Security Management Act of 2002– outlines Clear, Purge, and Physical Destruction as the 3 methods for media sanitization.
 The NIST data erasure standard is a secure erase method that can be used to sanitize a vast variety of media including ATA hard disk drives and SSDs, mobile devices, USB removable media, optical media, etc.

 How do NIST Clear and Purge methods erase ATA hard disk drives and SSDs?

 NIST Clear and Purge are the preferred methods for sanitizing media (wherever feasible & sufficient).
 That's because both Clear and Purge methods rely on logical techniques – overwrite, block erase, and cryptographic erase – to sanitize the media.
 So, there's no e-waste generation, and also the storage media can be reused.

-The following section outlines the specific techniques within NIST Clear and Purge methods:
+The following section outlines the specific techniques within NIST Data Erasure Standard:

 1 - NIST Clear techniques for erasing hard disk drives and SSDs: